Overview – Does God Exist?

 Why God allows such pointless evils

-Hick argues that pointless evils – e.g. anonymously dying in vain trying to save someone – are somewhat of a mystery.
-However, if every time we saw someone suffering we knew it was for some higher purpose (i.e. it wasn’t pointless), then we would never be able to develop deep sympathy.
+Hick argues that such pointless evils must remain something of a mystery.
+But, paradoxically, this mystery actually helps the case for soul making: If every time we saw someone suffering we knew it was for some higher purpose (i.e. it wasn’t pointless), then we would never be able to develop virtues such as deep sympathy.

-Again, this goes back to the soul making theodicy: without seemingly unfair and pointless evil, we would never be able to develop virtues such as hope and faith – both of which require a degree of uncertainty.
+Further, without seemingly unfair and pointless evil, we would never be able to develop virtues such as hope and faith – both of which require a degree of uncertainty.
+This again comes back to God maintaining epistemic distance and creating a world where his existence can be doubted.